LelsersLasers/dwm/README.md

 My dmenu is also from suckless.org (not arch wiki)

-Current patches: attachaside, actualfullscreen, movestack, gridmode, uselessgaps
+Current patches: attachaside, actualfullscreen, movestack, gridmode, uselessgaps, autostart

 INSTALL: